evently-cloud/site/src/blog/why-cirqus-why-now/index.md

 This saves the developer from having to defensively check their inputs, and instead invest in higher-quality JSON Schema declarations.
 In Typescript, this approach goes further by generating Types from the schema so the TS compiler can catch errors in your code early.

-#### Side-Effect Free
+#### Side Effect Free

 CQRS/ES frameworks usually disallow interactions with external systems for many reasons, so Cirqus will be making it very hard to do so.
 By using declarative classes, rather than wiring up instances, developers will have limited options to grab state from other systems or make database calls where they should not.
-Their code should be side-effect free.
+Their code should be side effect free.
 One nice advantage of this approach will be simpler unit testing.
 Nothing needs to be mocked, just data in, data out.

 #### Reactive